 - Where possible, the applicant must provide on-site parking to reduce demand in nearby residential streets.
-Off-site parking areas should not be in locations which result in large numbers of people walking through residential areas. - 2.
-Promotional and advertising material must advise of the location of public car parks and nearby available parking. - 3.
-Advertising material must also encourage the use of public transport where services are available. - The applicant may be required to provide Traffic Marshalls to ensure safe and efficient parking of vehicles. - The provision of temporary car parking areas may be required for major events.
+Off-site parking areas should not be in locations which result in large numbers of people walking through residential areas. - Promotional and advertising material must advise of the location of public car parks and nearby available parking. - Advertising material must also encourage the use of public transport where services are available. - 4.
+The applicant may be required to provide Traffic Marshalls to ensure safe and efficient parking of vehicles. - 5.
+The provision of temporary car parking areas may be required for major events.
 The proposed access arrangements to / from temporary car parking areas will be subject to appropriate approval by Council's Local Advisory Traffic Committee. - 6.
 For major events, a shuttle bus service should be also provided.
-The shuttle bus service should be run between railway stations and public car parking areas to Additionally, the site. local bus should companies be consulted regarding normal and / or special bus services and routes to encourage public transport to / from major events, wherever practicable.
+The shuttle bus service should be run between railway stations and public car parking areas to the site.
+Additionally, local bus companies should be consulted regarding normal and / or special bus services and routes to encourage public transport to / from major events, wherever practicable.